Ndundiro/Name-generator/README.md

 # Name-generator
-This application aims to assign a person a Ghanaian name that is related to the day of the week they were born.
+This application aims to assign a person a Akan name that is related to the day of the week they were born.
 12 July 2019 By Ndundiro Kamau
 ## Description
 This application is all about users getting to know their  Akan names which correspond to their date of birth.Akan names are given according to the day of the week one is born.The app therefore identifies the day of birth from the given date.It combines that information with the inputed gender of the user to give the appropriate Aknan name of the user.